MCEmperor/monolog-azuretable/README.md

 Azure Table Storage Handler for Monolog, which allows to store log messages in a Azure Table Storage.

 # Installation
-monolog-mysql is available via composer.
+monolog-azuretable is available via composer.
 Just add the following line to your required section in composer.json and do a `php composer.phar update`.

 ```
 "huhushow/monolog-azuretable": ">1.0.0"